A degree with an overall high 2:2.

 Months of entry

-How do ideologies form and sustain political identities.
-What are the main ideologies and political discourses that frame and organise social lives today.
-What are the main theories of ideology and discourse in contemporary political analysis.
-How can these theories help us to explain and evaluate key political processes.
+How do ideologies form and sustain political identities and interests?
+What are the main ideologies and political discourses that frame and organise our lives today?
+How do theories of ideology and discourse inform contemporary political analysis?
+How can these theories help us to explain and evaluate key political processes?

 Information for international students

 Fees and funding

 We offer many funding opportunities to support talented postgraduates, ranging from research council studentships and University scholarships to awards funded by charities and other external organisations.
 For more information, visit our website at: www.essex.ac.uk.

 Qualification and course duration

 - Graduate Administrator